DudeNr33/software-design/content/posts/software_design/solid.md

 They are six of the most fundamental design principles on the module and class level.
 In the following, _module_ can always be exchanged with _class_ as well.

+We will demonstrate the different principles by applying them to an example.
+As a starting point, imagine a web client class that handles web requests and keeps track of the requested resources and responses.
+The tracked requests can be printed in a report.
+In a first draft, the implementation could look like this:

+{{< plantuml id="Starting Point" >}}
+class WebClient {
+    tracked_requests: List
+    request(method, url, headers, body) -> response
+    track_request(method, url, response) -> None
+    print_report(outputfile) -> None
+}
+{{< /plantuml >}}

 ## Single Responsibility Principle

 ### Summary